zackshapiro/thoughts/things-that-i-believe.md

 * Take information, synthesize it for yourself and then form your opinion.
 * I'm only racing me.
 * Only measure yourself against yourself.
+* Confidence and direct attacks in the face of fear.
+* Humor comes from our differences and timing.
 * College is about transporting information from the first day to the last.
 You don't have to learn anything, really, other than how to play the game.
-* Confidence and direct attacks in the face of fear.
-* Humor comes from our differences and timing.
-* Surround yourself with physical books.

 ### The Universe
 * There's something magical about the ocean; it's the perfect metaphor for anything you're going through.
 * I believe in God, I'm just not sure what to do with that belief yet.
 * I really want there to be something after life.
-* Mathematically, there have to be other life forms out there, somewhere.
+* Mathematically, there have to be other life forms out there.

 ### Self